silverailscolo/ejb/_pages/en-us/about.md

 SPDX-License-Identifier: CC-BY-NC-SA-4.0
 -->

-Missed my chances for a Nobel Prize...
+Striving for sustainability

-Striving for sustainability.
+in the North of the Netherlands.